kcl-lang/kcl-lang.io/blog/2022-09-15-declarative-config-overview/index.md

 ![](/img/blog/2022-09-15-declarative-config-overview/13-kcl-isolated-config.png)

-Fig. 13: Multi environment scenario configuration block writing.
+Fig. 13: Multi-environment scenario configuration block writing.

 ### 2.5 Automation

-KCL provides many automation related capabilities, mainly including tools and multilingual APIs.
+KCL provides many automation-related capabilities, mainly including tools and multilingual APIs.
 Via `package_identifier : key_identifier` mode, KCL supports the indexing of any configured key value, thus completing the addition, deletion, modification and query of any key value.
 For example, Fig 14. shows that we can directly execute the following command to modify the image.
 The code diff before and after modification is also shown in Fig. 14.

 ![](/img/blog/2022-09-15-declarative-config-overview/14-kcl-image-update.png)

 Fig. 14: Automatic modification of application configuration image via KCL CLI/API.

-In addition, the automation capability of KCL can be realized as shown in Fig. 15 and integrated into CI/CD.
+In addition, the automation capability of KCL can be realized and integrated into CI/CD as shown in Fig. 15.

 ![](/img/blog/2022-09-15-declarative-config-overview/15-kcl-automation.png)